 Sylvan’s Engineering courses in the Raleigh-Durham region make learning fun!
 Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
 Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
 It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

-A 21st Century Education
+A Real-World Education

-Our Engineering programs in the Raleigh-Durham region include:
+Here’s what our Engineering programs in the Raleigh-Durham region include:

-- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.
+- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.

 - Ongoing email communication to keep parents in the loop throughout the program.